Tiberriver256/azure-devops-node-api/docs/api-reference/webapi-core/webapi-core.md

 - `serverUrl`: (Optional) Override the server URL for this API client
 - `handlers`: (Optional) Override the request handlers for this API client

-**Returns**: A Promise that resolves to a WorkItemTrackingApi client.
+**Returns**: A Promise that resolves to a Work Item Tracking API client.

 **Example**:
 ```typescript